-The College's proportion of the net pension liability was based on its share of the Commonwealth of Massachusetts' collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal year 2018.
-The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal year 2018 relative to total contributions of all participating employers for the fiscal year.
-At June 30, 2018, the College's proportion was 0.011%.
+The College's proportion of the net pension liability was based on its share of the Commonwealth of Massachusetts' collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal year 2019 and 2018.
+The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal year 2019 and 2018 relative to total contributions of all participating employers for the fiscal year.
+At June 30, 2019 and 2018, the College's proportion was 0.010% and 0.011%, respectively.

-For the years ended June 30, 2018 and 2017, the College recognized pension benefit of \$48,561 and \$9,729, respectively.
-The College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources at June 30, 2018.
+For the years ended June 30, 2019 and 2018, the College recognized pension benefits of \$78,891 and \$48,561, respectively.
+The College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources at June 30,: